centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-monitoring.md

 6. Dropdown list to change the BA
 7. Link to the reporting page.

-The list of KPIs display real-time information on their status and also their impact on the BA:
+The list of KPIs displays real-time information on their status and also their impact on the BA:

 ![image](../assets/service-mapping/guide/mon_kpi_list.png)

-The **Trend** tab panel displays four graphs -- daily, weekly, monthly and annually showing the BA level and status over time:
+The **Trend** tab panel displays four graphs -- daily, weekly, monthly and annual, showing the BA level and status over time:

 ![image](../assets/service-mapping/guide/mon_trend.png)